Getting started with GNU Emacs

 Emacs has the subtitle:

-Self-documentating because (almost) all functions in Emacs contain their own documentation.
+Emacs is self-documenting because (almost) all functions in Emacs contain their own documentation.
 This information can be accessed from within Emacs as we will later see.
-It is a cool feature that will help you to learn new Emacs extensions and also just more about Emacs itself.
+It is a cool feature that will help you learn more about Emacs and its many libraries.

-That Emacs is a programable programming environment means that every function that Emacs is composed of is available for you to use and extend.
+Emacs is a programable programming environment because (almost) all Emacs is made easily available for you to use and extend.
 You can program your own tools using Emacs Lisp.
 This lets you customize Emacs to provide exactly the environment you want!
 Some other good reasons for using Emacs are:

 Accessibility